Voting-Rights-Code/Equitable-Polling-Locations/README.md

         * average distance traveled by the members of that demographic: average_distance = weighted_distance / demo_pop
         * the y_EDE for the demographic: y_EDE = -1/(beta * alpha)*log(avg_KP_weight)
             * where avg_KP_weight= (\sum demo_res_obj_summand)/demo_pop
-* *_precinct_distances.csv (distances traveled to each precint by demographic)
+* *_precinct_distances.csv (distances traveled to each precinct by demographic)
     * For each demographic group (asian, black, hispanic, native, population, white), and identified polling location (id_dest), this table records the
         * demo_pop, the total population of that demographic matched to that location
         * average distance traveled by the members of that demographic: average_distance = weighted_distance / demo_pop
-* *_demographic_distances.csv (distances traveled by members of a census block to each polling loction by demographic)
+* *_demographic_distances.csv (distances traveled by members of a census block to each polling location by demographic)
     * This is an interim table needed to create the *_ede.csv table
     * For each demographic group (asian, black, hispanic, native, population, white), and census block (id_orig), this table records the
         * demo_pop, the total population of that demographic matched to that location
         * average distance traveled by the members of that demographic: average_distance = weighted_distance / demo_pop
-* *_result.csv (a combined table of census block, matched pollig location, distance, and demographic information)
+* *_result.csv (a combined table of census block, matched polling location, distance, and demographic information)
     * This is a source table for the above three
     * For each census block (id_orig), this table records the
         * polling location (id_dest) to which the census block is matched